RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 ### Enabling the password complexity profile

 Redis Enterprise Software provides an optional password complexity profile that meets most organizational needs.
 When enabled, this password profile requires the following:

-* At least 8 characters
+- At least 8 characters
-* At least one uppercase character
+- At least one uppercase character
-* At least one lowercase character
+- At least one lowercase character
-* At least one number (not first or last character)
+- At least one number (not first or last character)
-* At least one special character (not first or last character)
+- At least one special character (not first or last character)

 In addition, the password:

-* may not contain the user ID or reverse of the user ID
+- Cannot contain the user ID or reverse of the user ID
-* may not have more than three repeating characters
+- Cannot have more than three repeating characters

 {{< note >}}
 The password complexity profile applies when a new user is added or an existing user changes their password.
 This profile does not apply to users authenticated through an external identity provider.